-- 1. On March 23, 2010, President Barack Obama signed into law the "Patient Protection and Affordable Care Act," thereby initiating the most significant change to the health care delivery system that the United States has experienced in forty years.
-As the City and County of San Francisco ("City") works to implement this monumental law, it is an opportune moment to engage in a comprehensive planning effort for health care services in the City. - 2.
-Section 4.110 of the City Charter ("Charter") provides that the Department of Public Health and Health Commission shall provide for the preservation, promotion and protection of the physical and mental health of the inhabitants of the City and County of San Francisco. - 3.
-Section 4.105 of the Charter provides that the Planning Commission create and maintain a General Plan consisting of goals, policies and programs for the future development of the City and County that take into consideration social, economic and environmental factors.
+1. On March 23, 2010, President Barack Obama signed into law the "Patient Protection and Affordable Care Act," thereby initiating the most significant change to the health care delivery system that the United States has experienced in forty years.
+As the City and County of San Francisco ("City") works to implement this monumental law, it is an opportune moment to engage in a comprehensive planning effort for health care services in the City.

+2. Section 4.110 of the City Charter ("Charter") provides that the Department of Public Health and Health Commission shall provide for the preservation, promotion and protection of the physical and mental health of the inhabitants of the City and County of San Francisco.

+3. Section 4.105 of the Charter provides that the Planning Commission create and maintain a General Plan consisting of goals, policies and programs for the future development of the City and County that take into consideration social, economic and environmental factors.

+4. Section 127340(a) of the California Health and Safety Code provides that "private notfor-profit hospitals meet certain needs of their communities through the provision of essential healthcare and other services.
+Public recognition of their unique status has led to favorable tax treatment by the government.
+In exchange, nonprofit hospitals assume a social obligation to provide community benefits in the public interests."
 5. The elimination of the Bay Area Health Systems Agency in 1981 and the establishment of a competitive marketplace for health services as state policy through state legislation resulted in the loss of routine and comprehensive analysis of health service resources, needs, trends, local impacts and related information in the City to guide decisions by medical institutions and governmental land use decisions.
-This loss of information promoted decisions, both private and public, that could favor short term individual developments over long term, City-wide public policy goals.
+This loss of information promoted decisions, both private and public, that could favor short term individual developments over long term.
+City-wide public policy goals.

-5. 6.
-The attempt by the City to fill the policy gap by passing Ordinance Number 279-07, requiring Implementation of Ordinance 279-07, requiring the Department of Public Health to analyze the relationship between the City's long term health care needs and facility planning for medical institutions, has revealed the need for a City-wide Health Care Services Master Plan so that the Planning Department has a tool to analyze individual institutional planning against a more comprehensive City plan. submission of Institutional Master Plans, revealed the need to balance individual institutional planning with a city-wide plan within which plans of individual institutions can be assessed for their relation to city-wide public policy goals and the impacts in neighborhoods and the City as a whole.
+5. 6.- The attempt by the City to fill the policy gap by passing Ordinance Number 279-07, requiring Implementation of Ordinance 279-07, requiring the Department of Public Health to analyze the relationship between the City's long term health care needs and facility planning for medical institutions, has revealed the need for a City-wide Health Care Services Master Plan so that the Planning Department has a tool to analyze individual institutional planning against a more comprehensive City plan. submission of Institutional Master Plans, revealed the need to balance individual institutional planning with a city-wide plan within which plans of individual institutions can be assessed for their relation to city-wide public policy goals and the impacts in neighborhoods and the City as a whole.